-For a more subtle display, you could opt for a solar powered light.
-Although not as bright or powerful as many of the mains powered lights, solar lights have the ability to give a very effective and relaxing ambiance to a garden once natural light levels are low.
+For a more subtle display, you could opt for a solar-powered light.
+Although not as bright or powerful as many of the mains powered lights, solar lights have the ability to give a very effective and relaxing ambience to a garden once natural light levels are low.

 Without the hassle of cables and power sources, solar lights can be far easier to install and can be placed anywhere you like around your garden.
 Some even have solar panels on an extension cord so you can have the light

 situated in shady areas and have the panel out in the sun gathering power.

 From lighting pathways to lighting up ponds, the possibilities are endless, and a well-lit garden can look stunning.

 The true romantic in the garden, you just can't beat the mesmerising glow given off by a flickering candle.
 Tea-lights are good but tend to only last for around 4-6 hours, so for longer-lasting light use a pillar or 'church' candle in a windproof lantern.
 Even a light breeze will make your candle burn quicker, so to prolong the life of your light treats yourself to a specially designed garden candle holder.